 All dogs or other pets must be kept on a leash or otherwise confined while in camping areas.

-See specific WMA regulations for camping restrictions within WMAs.
+See specific WMA regulations in the Appendix for camping restrictions within WMAs.

 Concessions & Businesses

 It shall be unlawful to operate any private or non-Departmental business or concession, including soliciting and/or advertising for any such venture, on any Department-managed lands without prior written approval from the Department.